-Analyzing Facebook posts’ performance and monitoring the right metrics will help you see how your client's brand performs, what you can do to improve your strategy and increase ROI (return of investment).
+This way, you'll get the most accurate numbers and see how your client's brand performs.
+You can then decide what you can do to improve your strategy and increase ROI, short for (return of investment).

-5 Tools for Creating the Best Facebook Analytics Report
+Top 5 Tools for Creating a Facebook Analytics Report for Your Business

-- Demographics of your audience such as location, age, and gender
+- Demographics of your audience: location, age, and gender;

-- Interactions and engagement driven by your client's content
+- Interactions and engagement are driven by your client's content;

-- The best performing posts as well as the best times for sharing
+- The top-performing posts and best times for sharing.

 2. Sprout Social

-- An insight into how the content is traveling across the platform by seeing how information is shared, including the number of stories created (posts, mentions, comments, etc.) and the number of people sharing the content.
+- An insight into how your post is traveling across the platform: you'll see how information is shared, including the number of stories created (posts, mentions, comments, etc.) and the number of people sharing the content;

 A Facebook data report you to create using Social Sprout displays the following statistics: the users' activity overview, publishing behavior, audience growth, impressions, top posts, engagement, video performance, stats by page, and audience demographics.

-It's a tool that provides you with the number of people talking about your client's content on Facebook, along with tracking reach, likes, and other Facebook metrics.
+It's a tool that provides you with the number of people talking about your client's content on Facebook.
+You can also track reach, likes, and many other Facebook metrics.

-With this tool, you can create and share clear reports with your team and clients and download them in PDF, Excel, CSV, and PowerPoint formats.
+Using this tool, you can create, download and share reports with other people, including your team or a client.
+Hootsuite supports PDF, Excel, CSV, and PowerPoint formats.

 5. Facebook Insights

-What Can Facebook Analytics or Facebook Page Insights Tell You?
+What Can Facebook Analytics, also known as Facebook Page Insights, Tell You?

-It provides insightful analytics of pages on Facebook so that you can find out what works and whatnot, how your audience interacts with the content, and how to improve your results.
-Facebook Analytics or Facebook Insights gives plenty of useful information that can help you monitor and evaluate your results, improve your strategy, and measure your ROI.
-The purpose of Facebook Insights is to help you understand the Facebook algorithm instead of working against it.
+Facebook Insights or Facebook Analytics gives plenty of useful information that can help you monitor and evaluate your business results, improve your strategy, and measure your ROI.
+The purpose of Facebook Insights is to make you understand the Facebook algorithm instead of working against it.
 You can even use Facebook Insights to build your own analytic reports.

-Where to Find Facebook Insights or Facebook Analytics and How to Use It?
+Where Do I Find Facebook Insights or Facebook Analytics?
+How Do I Use It?

-The Page Summary section in Overview presents metrics for different categories, including page views, actions on page, page previews, post reach, post likes, story reach, post engagement, recommendations, videos, responsiveness, orders, and page followers.
+If you click on the Page Summary under Overview, you'll see different metric categories, including page views, actions on the page, page previews, post reach, post likes, story reach, post engagement, recommendations, videos, responsiveness, orders, and page followers.

-Another section of your page’s Overview shows the engagement and reach numbers of your last five posts.
-The Pages to Watch section allows you to track competitor's pages and compare them to your own.
+Another section under Overview shows the engagement and reach rates of your past five posts.
+Meanwhile, the Pages to Watch section lets track how your competitor's page performs and compare it to your own.